-Dealers' December doldrums carried over into the new year as economic uncertainty and the threat of war conspired to suppress January sales for publicly held retailers.
+New York - Dealers' December doldrums carried over into the new year as economic uncertainty and the threat of war conspired to suppress January sales for publicly held retailers.

 Circuit City, which reports sales quarterly, noted during last week's announcement of its switch to a non-commissioned sales force that January comps slipped 2 percent.
-"Despite the overall sales softness, we continued to see strength in digital television, as well as movie and video game software sales," said chairman/CEO Alan McCollough.
-"Sales trends in DirecTV and wireless phones remained weak."
+'Despite the overall sales softness, we continued to see strength in digital television, as well as movie and video game software sales,' said chairman/CEO Alan McCollough.
+'Sales trends in DirecTV and wireless phones remained weak.'

 Ultimate Electronics, which reported its quarterly and year-end results, said sales for the three months ended Jan.
 31 were up 13 percent to $242.3 million while comps declined 8 percent.
 For the 12 months ended Jan.
 31, sales grew 21 percent to $704.2 million and same store sales slipped 2 percent.

 By contrast, OfficeMax said domestic comp sales for its fiscal fourth quarter, ended Jan.
-25, were up more than 8 percent, thanks to "positive trends" during the holidays, January's higher-margin back-to-business selling season, and higher average tickets.
+25, were up more than 8 percent, thanks to 'positive trends' during the holidays, January's higher-margin back-to-business selling season, and higher average tickets.
 These trends, said chairman/CEO Michael Feuer, stemmed from an enhanced marketing campaign aimed at its core business customer and improved in-stock levels achieved through an overhauled distribution infrastructure.

 Among the full-line chains, Sears said January sales fell 6.3 percent to $1.6 billion, while comps slid 8 percent, led lower by weakness in consumer electronics.
 Chairman/CEO Alan Lacy said the same store results, which represented the 17th consecutive monthly decline in comps, were in line with its first-quarter plan of a mid-single digit falloff.

 Wal-Mart reported an 11.2-percent net gain in January to $10.6 billion for its discount stores, while sales for the 12 months ended Jan.
 31 rose 12.8 percent to $156.7 billion.
-Comps for the four weeks rose 2.6 percent, compared with 8.6 percent for the prior-year period, and same store sales rose 5.6 percent for the trailing 12 months.
+Comps for the four weeks rose 2.6 percent, compared to 8.6 percent for the prior-year period, and same store sales rose 5.6 percent for the trailing 12 months.